jmweeks101/Graphics3/README.md

 This is a work in progress

 # Installation
-This is a work in progress
+This is still a work in progress